Shaitan Gwat Lake Trek Guide

 Cooking noodles on portable stove

 Near the end of the jeep track that led up to the village, there was a small trail on the right side going into the woods.
 The initial bit of the trek was fairly dodgy.
 The trail wasn't flat and the ground was soft because of the overnight rain.
 Within a few minutes of starting the trek, I took a tumble in a very risky area.
-Luckily I fall too far down.
+Luckily I didn't fall too far down.

 Initial part of shaitan gwat trek